 The national holidays that makes the Golden Week are: Showa Day (April 29th); Constitution Day (May 3rd); Greenery Day (May 4th) and Children´s Day (May5th).

 In Okinawa could not be not different.
-Every year thousands of people is really looking for the Golden Week holidays to go warm up a bit after the winter and Okinawa has an excellent temperature and the weather usually is pretty awesome and this time of the year.
-The temperature top 25C, sunny days, warm and flat sea making Okinawa the most wanted touristic and dive.
+Every year thousands of people is really looking for the Golden Week holidays to go warm up just after the winter and Okinawa has an excellent temperature, the weather usually is pretty awesome this time of the year.
+The temperature tops 27C, sunny days, warm and flat sea making Okinawa the most wanted touristic and dive site in the country.
 So, do not let to plan your trip later, plan now, book now and guarantee you place in the sun.

 If you need more tips to plan your trip, please feel free to dig in our website, there are more tips to help you to book and decide your next step.